-Using the APPEND CLIP Button of the Control Panel
+How to Use the APPEND CLIP Button of the Control Panel

 An element can be appended at the end of a playlist by using the APPEND CLIP button of the Control Panel.
-To do so, proceed as follows:

 - Select the playlist you want to send the element to.
-Right-click on the Playlist Name field and select Set as Default playlist from the - 2.
-In the Control Panel, load the clip, growing clip or train you want to append to the playlist. - 3.
-Click the APPEND CLIP button.
+Right-click on the Playlist Name field and select Set as Default playlist from the contextual menu. - 2.
+In the Control Panel, load the clip, growing clip or train you want to append to the playlist.

+3. Click the APPEND CLIP button.